Subscription Billing

 Dynamic pricing methods

-There are many different ways you can implement dynamic pricing.
+There are many different ways you can implement dynamic pricing and price optimization.
 Some of the most popular methods include:

-• Demand pricing (also called surge pricing) – With this method, you’ll increase prices during periods of high demand and lower prices during periods of low demand.
+• Demand pricing (also called surge pricing) – With this method, you’ll increase prices during periods of high demand (sometimes called peak pricing) and lower prices during periods of low demand matching market prices.

 • Volume discounts – You might choose to offer volume discounts or other dynamic pricing-based incentives to enterprise-level customers and other power users as a reward for their loyalty.

-• Variable package-based pricing – You can offer different pricing plans based on specific features or services sold, where each customer can choose exactly what they want and you can price accordingly.
+• Variable package-based pricing – You can offer different price points based on specific features or services sold, where each customer can choose exactly what they want and you can price accordingly.

 • Localized pricing – This pricing structure involves adjusting prices based on the customer’s geographic location.
 If you operate internationally, this can include techniques like displaying an equivalent price in your customers’ local currency, or adjusting the price altogether (and displaying it in local currency) based on factors such as market saturation and willingness to pay in each area.